-8 The Commission terminated the procedure, as regards shareholding acquisitions within the European Union, by its Decision 2011/5/EC of 28 October 2009 on the tax amortisation of financial goodwill for foreign shareholding acquisitions C 45/07 (ex NN 51/07, ex CP 9/07) implemented by Spain (OJ 2011 L 7, p.
-48) ('the contested decision').

-9 The measure at issue provides that, should an undertaking which is taxable in Spain acquire a shareholding in a 'foreign company', if that shareholding is at least 5% and if the shareholding at issue is held without interruption for at least one year, the goodwill resulting from that shareholding, which is recorded in the undertaking's accounts as a separate intangible asset, may be deducted, in the form of an amortisation, from the basis of assessment for the corporate tax for which the undertaking is liable.
-The measure at issue states that to qualify as a 'foreign company', a company must be subject to a similar tax to the tax applicable in Spain and its income must derive mainly from business activities carried out abroad (recital 21 of the contested decision).

-10 It follows from the contested decision that, under Spanish law, a business combination is an operation whereby one or more companies, on being dissolved without going into liquidation, transfer all their assets and liabilities to another existing company or to a company that they form in exchange for the issue to their shareholders of securities representing the capital of that other company (recital 23 of the contested decision).

-11 In the contested decision, share acquisition is to mean an operation whereby one company acquires a shareholding in the capital of another company without obtaining a majority or the control of the voting rights of the target company (recital 23 of the contested decision).

-12 Furthermore, it is stated in the contested decision that, according to the measure at issue, the financial goodwill is determined by deducting the market value of the tangible and intangible assets of the acquired company from the acquisition price paid for the shareholding.
-It is also stated that the concept of financial goodwill, as referred to in the measure at issue, introduces into the field of share acquisitions a concept that is usually used in transfers of assets or business combination transactions (recital 20 of the contested decision).

-13 Finally, it should be noted that under Spanish tax law, the acquisition by an undertaking which is taxable in Spain of a shareholding in a company established in Spain does not allow the goodwill resulting from that acquisition to be recorded separately for tax purposes.
-However, again according to Spanish tax law, goodwill can be amortised following a business combination (recital 19 of the contested decision).

-14 The contested decision declares the scheme at issue to be incompatible with the common market (Article 1(1) of the contested decision).
+- On 12 January 2011, the Commission adopted Decision 2011/282/EU, on the tax amortisation of financial goodwill for foreign shareholding acquisitions C 45/07 (ex NN 51/07, ex CP 9/07) implemented by Spain (OJ 2011 L 135, p.
+1) ('the contested decision').
+That decision, in its version published in the Official Journal of the European Union, was corrected on 3 March 2011.
+A second correction of it was made and published in the Official Journal on 26 November 2011. - The measure at issue provides that, should an undertaking which is taxable in Spain acquire a shareholding in a 'foreign company', if that shareholding is at least 5% and if the shareholding at issue is held without interruption for at least one year, the goodwill resulting from that shareholding, which is recorded in the undertaking's accounts as a separate intangible asset, may be deducted, in the form of an amortisation, from the basis of assessment for the corporate tax for which the undertaking is liable.
+The measure at issue states that to qualify as a 'foreign company', a company must be subject to a similar tax to the tax applicable in Spain and its income must derive mainly from business activities carried out abroad (recital 30 of the contested decision). - 15 It follows from the contested decision that, under Spanish law, a business combination is an operation whereby one or more companies, on being dissolved without going into liquidation, transfer all their assets and liabilities to another existing company or to a company that they form in exchange for the issue to their shareholders of securities representing the capital of that other company (recital 32 of the contested decision). - 16 In the contested decision, share acquisition is to mean an operation whereby one company acquires a shareholding in the capital of another company without obtaining a majority or the control of the voting rights of the target company (recital 32 of the contested decision). - Furthermore, it is stated in the contested decision that, according to the measure at issue, the financial goodwill is determined by deducting the market value of the tangible and intangible assets of the acquired company from the acquisition price paid for the shareholding.
+It is also stated that the concept of financial goodwill, as referred to in the measure at issue, introduces into the field of share acquisitions a concept that is usually used in transfers of assets or business combination transactions (recital 29 of the contested decision). - Finally, it should be noted that under Spanish tax law, the acquisition by an undertaking which is taxable in Spain of a shareholding in a company established in Spain does not allow the goodwill resulting from that acquisition to be recorded separately for tax purposes.
+However, again according to Spanish tax law, goodwill can be amortised following a business combination (recital 28 of the contested decision). - The contested decision declares the scheme at issue to be incompatible with the internal market where it applies to the acquisition of shareholdings in companies established outside the European Union (Article 1(1) of the contested decision).
 Article 4 of that decision provides in particular that the Kingdom of Spain should recover the aid granted.

-15 The Commission maintained the procedure open as regards shareholding acquisitions outside the European Union, the Kingdom of Spain having given an undertaking that it would provide new details concerning the obstacles to cross-border mergers which exist, in its view, outside the European Union.